DragoonsBets/drgDB/README.md

 This proyect contains all the databases of Dragoons for our cluster

-helm install --namespace 'jx-staging' viserion/drgdb --name data
+helm install --namespace jx-staging viserion/drgdb --name data